Applicering av hyaluronsyra i ansiktet efter microneedling

 Summary – why is hyaluronic acid good after microneedling?

 Hyaluronic acid is a gentle and effective choice after microneedling because it hydrates, supports the skin barrier, and has a low risk of irritation.
-By helping the skin to maintain its moisture balance, better conditions for a stable and controlled healing process are created.
-Always adjust the product according to the skin's sensitivity and treatment depth.
+By helping the skin maintain its moisture balance, better conditions are created for a stable and controlled healing process.
+Always adapt the product to the skin's sensitivity and treatment depth.

 Back to blog